magley/magley.github.io/content/posts/0001_timer.md

 ```

 I know I haven't actually provided an answer to this counterargument, but there
-isn't any point to address it either, it's just a matter of implementation.
+isn't any point to address either, it's just a matter of implementation.

 ---